Rampage Killings Fast Facts

 2012

 August 5, 2012 - Six people are killed and four wounded when Wade Michael Page, 40, opens fire with a Springfield 9mm semi-automatic handgun at a Sikh temple in Oak Creek, Wisconsin.
-Page died from a self-inflicted gunshot wound to the head.
+Page dies from a self-inflicted gunshot wound to the head.

 July 20, 2012 - Twelve people are killed and 70 injured in a shooting at a movie theater screening "The Dark Knight Rises" in Aurora, Colorado.
 The suspect, James E. Holmes, 24, is taken into custody outside of the theater.
 Dressed head-to-toe in protective tactical gear, Holmes set off two explosive devices before opening fire.
 An AR-15 rifle, a shotgun and at least two .40-caliber handguns are recovered at the scene.
 Holmes is later convicted of murder and other charges.
 He receives one life sentence for each person killed, adding up to life plus 3,318 years.

 April 2, 2012 - Seven people are killed and three others injured during a shooting at Oikos University in East Oakland, California.
 The suspect, One Goh, 43, walks into an Oikos University classroom, lines up students against a wall and shoots them with a .45 caliber handgun.
 Goh surrenders to police a short time later.
-In 2017, he pleads no contest to seven murder charges.
+In 2017, he pleads no contest to seven murder charges and is sentenced to life in prison without the possibility of parole.

 2011